siddharthkureel/chrome-extension-ui-events-recorder/README.md

 2) Go to chrome://extensions/
 3) Turn on developer mode on top right corner.
 4) Click on load unpacked and select the folder chrome extension containing content.js or manifest.json etc... files.
-5) Now the you can see the extension installed.
+5) Now you can see the extension installed.

 After Installation
 1) Left click on ui-extension .